• Skip to primary navigation

 Sound Operated Music Bell Circuit

-This circuit is fun, easy to make, and good for hobby or decoration use.
+Also, this circuit is fun, easy to make and good for hobby or decoration use.

 What is a Sound Operated Music Bell Circuit: